markstringer-dti/markstringer-dti.github.io/dti.md

 The Xerox lab closed and I found myself working for Cambridge University.
 This gave me my first real experience of using iterative, user centred design.
 We designed a system to help school kids put together discursive arguments.
 The European union funding was for an interface that was tangible.
 That means an interface that you could touch, pick up.
 This project taught me a lot.

 It taught me that ideas evolve.
 We started out with brightly coloured boxes with topical ideas on them "People don't like graffiti."
 We ended up with a fancy (for its time) electronic interface.
 It used rfid-tagged cards with statements like "People don't like graffiti," to search the internet.
-When you put an rfid tag on a reader, a website associated with the statement appeared on a screen.
+When you put an rfid tag on a special tile that could read the tags, a website associated with the statement appeared on a screen.
 This might have been the only piece of software that I've ever written that got "oohs" and "ahs" when we demonstrated it.

 Taking a user centred design approach means believing that whatever you're building needs to fit in a particular situation.
 The situation that we were designing for was English state schools.
 They were at the time closely regulated.
 Any activity that we were going to get the kids to do with our fancy new interface would have to fit in a lesson plan.
 But because this was a research project, we were also trying to please our other research partners and in the end, our funders.
 I didn't think of it then like this, but that project was definitely a swamp, as we discuss in Chapter [N].